miguelrisero/betterpic-web-content/blog/how-to-use-ai-generated-portraits-responsibly-and-respectfully.md

 ---
-title: 'How to Use AI Generated Portraits Responsibly and Respectfully'
+title: 'Using AI generated Portraits Responsibly | BetterPic'
 category: AI Photos
-description: Learn more about the benefits and drawbacks of using AI-generated headshots.
-Find out how to use AI headshots responsibly, from convenience and diversity to ethical and legal issues.
-For your ideal AI headshot, BetterPic offers options that are both high-quality and customizable.
+description: Discover the pros and cons of AI generated headshots, including ethical considerations & how to use them responsibly, with BetterPic's high-quality options.
 readtime: 8
 date: 2023-06-28
 cover: /assets/blog/<blog>/cover.jpg